-Following the presentation to the Quality Committee, the faculty continues to implement the planned QIP recommendations.
-Approximately 18 months after receiving the QIP template, the Director of Quality organises a QIP implementation review meeting between the dean, Director of Quality and PDP (chair).
-The meeting may also be attended by a recording secretary and, if requested by either the Director of Quality, PDP or Dean, additional personnel relevant to the implementation of the QIP.
+Following the presentation to the Quality Committee, the unit continues to implement the planned QIP recommendations.
+Approximately 18-24 months after receiving the QIP template, the Director of Quality organises a QIP implementation review meeting between the Head of Unit, Director of Quality and PDP (chair).
+The meeting may also be attended by a recording secretary and, if requested by either the Director of Quality, PDP or Head of Unit, additional personnel relevant to the implementation of the QIP.

-To prepare for the meeting, the faculty summarises in section 7 of the QIP progress to date on each recommendation and specifies outstanding matters or actions required.
-The Dean returns the QIP to the QSU at least two weeks before the implementation meeting.
+To prepare for the meeting, the unit summarises in section 7 of the QIP progress to date on each recommendation and specifies outstanding matters or actions required.
+The Head of Unit returns the QIP to the QSU at least two weeks before the implementation meeting.
 The status of resolution of each recommendation is considered at the meeting, and any further actions required are identified and recorded.
 The exact follow-up and reporting process relating to these further actions is at the discretion of the PDP.
-A final QIP implementation summary report is prepared by the QSU and published on the QSU and faculty's websites.
+A final QIP implementation summary report is prepared by the QSU and published on the QSU and unit's websites.
 Any remaining open action items are monitored annually by QSU.

 The implementation of the QIP must be evidence-based.
-The Dean should ensure that those leading the implementation of each recommendation retain records that provide evidence of their actions (e.g., headline email correspondence, meeting minutes, etc.).
-When preparing the implementation review meeting, the Director of Quality will routinely ask the faculty for a copy of the evidence records pertaining to a representative sample of recommendations, particularly when insufficient detail is given in the plan on progress made to date, and/or copies of key documents cited by the faculty in the completed QIP.
+The Head of Unit should ensure that those leading the implementation of each recommendation retain records that provide evidence of their actions (e.g., headline email correspondence, meeting minutes, etc.).
+When preparing the implementation review meeting, the Director of Quality will routinely ask the unit for a copy of the evidence records pertaining to a representative sample of recommendations, particularly when insufficient detail is given in the plan on progress made to date, and/or copies of key documents cited by the unit in the completed QIP.

-6.6 The faculty's obligations
+6.6 The unit's obligations

-The Director of Quality must be assured that the faculty has engaged fully, constructively and in accordance with the ethos of the quality review process at all stages.
-In particular, s/he must be satisfied that the faculty has genuinely made all reasonable efforts to implement the QIP and that the faculty has provided a sufficiently compelling justification in cases where a recommendation has been rejected.
+The Director of Quality must be assured that the unit has engaged fully, constructively and in accordance with the ethos of the quality review process at all stages.
+In particular, s/he must be satisfied that the unit has genuinely made all reasonable efforts to implement the QIP and that the unit has provided a sufficiently compelling justification in cases where a recommendation has been rejected.

-If the Director of Quality forms an evidence-based opinion that the faculty has failed to satisfy the above obligations, s/he will discuss this with the PDP.
+If the Director of Quality forms an evidence-based opinion that the unit has failed to satisfy the above obligations, s/he will discuss this with the PDP.
 In consultation with the PDP and at their joint discretion, the following actions may be considered:

-- A formal 'note of concern' is forwarded by the Director of Quality to the Dean. - A formal 'note of concern' is forwarded by the Director of Quality to the Dean, and the Dean is invited to the next meeting of the Quality Committee to discuss the concerns. - Referral to the Executive Committee for action to be taken that the committee deems to be appropriate to the circumstances. - Subject to the approval of the Executive Committee, the faculty may undergo a special supplementary quality review or a full quality review within a period shorter than the usual seven-year cycle.
+- A formal 'note of concern' is forwarded by the Director of Quality to the Head of Unit. - A formal 'note of concern' is forwarded by the Director of Quality to the Head of Unit, and the Head of Unit is invited to the next meeting of the Quality Committee to discuss the concerns. - Referral to the Executive Committee for action to be taken that the committee deems to be appropriate to the circumstances. - Subject to the approval of the Executive Committee, the unit may undergo a special supplementary quality review or a full quality review within a period shorter than the usual seven-year cycle.